Towards biologically plausible Dreaming and Planning in recurrent spiking networks

 To our knowledge, there are no previous works proposing biologically plausible model-based reinforcement learning in recurrent spiking networks.
-Our work is a step toward building efficient neuromorphic systems where memory and computation are integrated in the same support, network of neurons.
-This allows to avoid the problem of latency when accessing to external storages, e.g. to perform experience replay.
-Indeed, we argue that the use of (1) spiking neurons, (2) online learning rules, (3) memories stored in the network (and not in an external storage), make our model, almost straightforward to be efficiently implemented in a neuromorphic hardware.
+Our work is a step toward building efficient neuromorphic systems where memory and computation are integrated into the same support, a network of neurons.
+This allows for avoiding the problem of latency when accessing external storages, e.g. to perform experience replay.
+Indeed, we argue that the use of (1) spiking neurons, (2) online learning rules, (3) memories stored in the network (and not in external storage), make our model, almost straightforward to be efficiently implemented in neuromorphic hardware.